(C) Peter Meiers - http://www.fluoride-history.de

 (1) von Stubenrauch: "Experimentelle Untersuchungen über die Wirkung des Fluornatriums auf den Knochen, speziell den Kieferknochen", Verhandlungen der Deutschen Gesellschaft für Chirurgie, 3.
 Kongress, Berlin 1904, p.
 20

 A "Hofzahnarzt" Lohmann of Kassel had quite a new idea on the cause of tooth decay: the ´mucin´, a component of saliva, and its degradation products he viewed as an acid responsible for decay.
 In his opinion, a special kind of bread ("Schwarzbrot") contains much calcium fluoride which -he said- eminently inhibits putrefaction.
-He concluded that therefore the consumption of this bread paralyzes the bad action of mucin and its degradation products (3).
+He concluded that therefore the consumption of this bread paralyzes the bad action of mucin and its degradation products (3) in the mouth.

 (1) Deninger A.: "Das Fluor.
 Ein Mittel gegen Zahnkrankheiten und vielleicht auch gegen Blinddarmentzündung", Deutsche zahnärztl.
 Wschr.
 10 (1907) 196-198; (2) Deninger A.: "Über die Wirkungen des Fluor auf Zähne und Blinddarm", Dtsch. zahnärztl.
 Zeitung 6:143 (1907) 5; (3) Lohmann: "Über die Entstehung der Zahnkaries.
 I.", Dtsch. zahnärztl.
 Zeitung 6:167 (1907) 2-5;